Eva Green: Early life

 Green was raised in France and attended the American University of Paris, an English-speaking institution.
-She also spent time between London and Ireland growing up.
-She was quiet in school, and developed an interest in Egyptology when she visited the Louvre at age seven.
+She developed an interest in Egyptology when she visited the Louvre at age seven.
+Green has shared at least explanations for why she decided to become an actress.
 At age 14, after seeing Isabelle Adjani in The Story of Adele H., Green decided to become an actress.
+She has also stated that watching Jack Nicholson's performance in the 1980 movie The Shining laid the groundwork for her future profession.
 Her mother initially feared that an acting career would be too much for her sensitive daughter, but later came to support her ambitions.
-Green continued her studies at Cours Eva Saint Paul in Paris, and took an acting course at the Webber Douglas Academy of Dramatic Art in London.
+Green continued her studies at Cours Eva Saint Paul in Paris and took an acting course at the Webber Douglas Academy of Dramatic Art in London.
 After that, Green returned to Paris, where she performed in several plays.
 Green stated that when she was in drama school, she "always picked the really evil roles" because "it's a great way to deal with your everyday emotions".